abhijit-hota/nyo/README.md

 # Nyo

-## A Matrix Library for JavaaScript
+## A Matrix Library for JavaScript

 ### Features